greenIy/greenly/README.md

 * Run `npm install` to install all listed dependencies.
 For more details check [package.json](package.json).

 ## Database & Authentication
-1. To run this project, create a `.env` file at the root.
+1. To run this project, follow these steps inside `/server`.
+Create a `.env` file.
 Populate it with information regarding database access and local machine hosting port, following the correct format.
 Here's an example:
     ```
     PORT=8080
     DATABASE_URL=mysql://janedoe:mypassword@localhost:5432/mydb
+    GOOGLE_API_KEY=...
+    ...
     ```
     Replace `8080` with your desired hosting port (remember you may need elevated privileges if you'd like to use port 80). <br>
     Check the [Prisma Docs](https://www.prisma.io/docs/reference/database-reference/connection-urls) for more information regarding connection URLs.